naturalistic-data-analysis/naturalistic_data_analysis/content/intro.md

 # License for this book
 All content is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)
 (CC BY-SA 4.0) license.

-# Acknowledgements
-Website was created by [Luke Chang](http://www.lukejchang.com/) and supported by an NSF CAREER Award 1848370.